 Conclusion:

-we showed that overexpression of CRYBB2 promoted dendritogenesis, while the loss of CRYBB2 decreased dendritogenesis in vitro and in vivo.
+We showed that overexpression of CRYBB2 promoted dendritogenesis, while the loss of CRYBB2 decreased dendritogenesis in vitro and in vivo.
 Moreover, we found that Tmsb4X is up-regulated at Crybb2 mutant mouse brain.
 Overexpression of Tmsb4X inhibits dendritogenesis, which phenocopied the loss-of Crybb2 knock-down in vitro.
-The current study uncovers the new function of CRYBB2 in brain development, especially in dendritogenesis, and the possible interplay partner Tmsb4X involved in this process.
+The current study uncovers a new function of CRYBB2 in brain development, especially in dendritogenesis, and the possible interplay partner Tmsb4X involved in this process.

 Discussion